 An entity is defined to be centrally controlled if during operation it is dependent on a centralised function.
 Examples of such functions are central frequency measurements and central control systems not located together with the providing entity, by e.g. using (third party) communication links.
 An entity that is not dependent on centralised functions is denoted as locally controlled.
 An entity may be regarded as locally controlled even if it is dependent on central functions prior to the operation phase and actual provision, e.g. for scheduling of the resource.
-It is in such cases required either that the communication between the control centre and the resource has high security and reliability, and that any centralised signals are sent well in advance of the contractually agreed delivery period.
+It is in such cases required that the communication between the control centre and the resource has high security and reliability, and that any centralised signals are sent well in advance of the contractually agreed delivery period.
 Alternatively, the signal may be sent closer to provision if the provider is able to manually verify from a manned control centre that the entity has received and accepted the signal.

-Local control shall always be implemented whenever feasible from a technical point of view.
-The reserve connecting TSO may allow central control if local control would incur unreasonable cost.
+Local control shall always be implemented whenever feasible from a technical and economical point of view.
+The use of central control must be agreed with the reserve connecting TSO.
 It is the provider's responsibility to contact the TSO to determine if the control configuration is acceptable and if it is regarded as local or central.